FYS9220 – Real Time and Embedded Data Systems

 The first lecture is mandatory.
 If you are unable to attend, the Department of Physics has to be informed no later than the same day (e-mail email@example.com), or else you will lose your place in the course.

-The course extends over a full semester with 2 hours of lectures and 2 hours lab per week.
+The course extends over a full semester with 4 hours of teaching per week (2 hours of lectures and 2 hours of laboratory work).

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.

-The final oral or written exam (4 hours) counts for 100% of your final grade.
-The form of the exam is decided by the number of students signed up for the course after the deadline.
+The form of the exam is decided by the number of students signed up for the course after the registration deadline.